Police Spies Out of Lives

 NEW SPYCOPS PODCAST

-What’s Next?
-The UCPI has announced it intends to commence “Tranche 2” hearings on 1st July 2024.
-This second phase of the inquiry will be looking at the actions of undercover officers from 1983 to 1992.
+The second phase of the inquiry is looking at the actions of undercover officers from 1983 to 1992.

 Those targeted in the 1980s and early 1990s include environmental groups, trade unions, support campaigns for people killed by police or for those arrested/facing trial, groups opposing war, racism, destructive road-building proposals, left-wing and anarchist organisations, MPs, animal rights groups, and anti-fascists.